GallowayLabMIT/protocols/docs/protocols/tc/adherent_cell_culture.rst

     T-182                           15 mL
     ============================   =================================================

-    i.
-Incubate in room temperature or 37°C incubator for 3-4 min, keep checking cells to avoid over-digestion.
+4. Incubate in room temperature or 37°C incubator for 3-4 min, keep checking cells to avoid over-digestion.

         - Detached cells look rounded and refractile under the microscope, and by eye the media might look cloudy as it fills with cells.
         - Different types of cells will require different incubation periods.
         - The stronger the trypsin (higher %) the faster cells will detach.
         - To aid in detachment, pipetting trypsin along the sides to "wash" the cells or tapping the side of the flask can help with physically dettaching the cells from the plate.

-    ii.
-Neutralize with >2 volumes of media that contains FBS (e.g. neutralize a 1 mL 0.05% trypsin with >2 mL FBS-containing media). iii.
-Mix well by pipetting and make sure that all cells are detached. iV.
-Transfer to a 15 mL or 50 mL conical.
+5. Neutralize with >2 volumes of media that contains FBS (e.g. neutralize a 1 mL 0.05% trypsin with >2 mL FBS-containing media).
+6. Mix well by pipetting and make sure that all cells are detached.
+7. Transfer to a 15 mL or 50 mL conical.

-4. Centrifuge at 400G for 4 minutes.
+8. Centrifuge at 400G for 4 minutes.
 Cells should pellet at the bottom of the conical.
-5. Aspirate all media/trypsin, carefully avoiding aspirating the cell pellet.
+9. Aspirate all media/trypsin, carefully avoiding aspirating the cell pellet.
-6. Resuspend pellet in 1-10 mL of media (volume is your choice.)
+10. Resuspend pellet in 1-10 mL of media (volume is your choice.)
-7. If needed, take a known volume of cells (ex.
+11. If needed, take a known volume of cells (ex.
 10uL) and count cells using hemocytometer.

     - Number of cells in one corner * 10,000 = # of cells / mL

-8. Seed new dish/flask with desired number or dilution of cells (make sure cells in the original dish are well resuspended before you take an aliquot to seed the new dish).
+12. Seed new dish/flask with desired number or dilution of cells (make sure cells in the original dish are well resuspended before you take an aliquot to seed the new dish).
-9. Cultures should be labeled with cell line name, date, passage number and initials of the owner.
+13. Cultures should be labeled with cell line name, date, passage number and initials of the owner.

     - Certain cell lines also need passage # of antibiotic selection, e.g. "Plat-E, Blast/Puro @ P12"